-Samsung’s first foldable device, the Samsung Galaxy Fold, will be released on April 26th.
-It will be a double-display device with a Main Display size of 1526x2152px and a Cover Display that is 840x1960px.
+Samsung’s first foldable device, the Samsung Galaxy Fold, is coming soon.
+It’s a double-display device with a Main Display size of 1526x2152px and a Cover Display that is 840x1960px.
 This new form factor requires developers to adapt their apps for two physically-different displays on the same device.
 Additionally, developers need to provide a seamless transition for app continuity and application behavior with multi-window mode.

 In this blog, I’ll address some of the common mistakes developers may make when developing apps for foldable devices.